Lene Marlin

-Lene Marlin Pedersen (born 17 August 1980) is a Norwegian musician, singer and songwriter.
+Lene Marlin Pedersen (born 17 August 1980) is a Norwegian former musician, singer and songwriter.

 Career

 Playing My Game (1998–2002)

 Marlin made her Norwegian recording debut on 12 October 1998, with the single "Unforgivable Sinner", a number one hit for eight weeks.
 It was the fastest selling single in Norwegian music history and appeared in the soundtrack of the Norwegian movie Schpaaa.
 Her first album, Playing My Game, followed.
 She won an MTV Europe award in 1999.
 Her single "Where I'm Headed", from the French film, Mauvaises fréquentations, became a top 5 hit in France and Italy.
 Her song "Sitting Down Here" became a top 5 hit in the UK Singles Chart and reached number 5 in the Netherlands in 2000.

 Another Day (2003–2004)

 Marlin's second album, Another Day, was released on 22 September 2003.
 Two singles were released: "You Weren't There" and "Another Day".
 "You Weren't There" debuted at No. 1 on Norway Singles Top 20 and remained on the chart for 11 weeks.
 It also stayed for 24 weeks in Italy Singles Top 50 chart, peaking at No. 1.
 "You Weren't There" was less successful in the UK, reaching #59.
 The single "Another Day" was released in Italy and Norway only, and peaked at No. 17 on the Italian Singles chart.
 "Sorry" was released only in Italy.